civboot/civboot/README.md

 including multi-billion dollar silicon fabrication facilities.
-These require other billion dollar industries for their custom precision engineered tools, which themselves depend on other industries, etc. To be able to construct a CPU (and an entire Civboot) at a small scale (i.e. a university) we will likely need to pursue different technologies, such as [Thin Film Transistors][TFT] which can be made using low temperature processes on glass (instead of pure silicon).
+These require other billion dollar industries for their custom precision engineered tools, which themselves depend on other industries, etc. To be able to construct a CPU (and an entire Civboot) at a small scale (i.e. a University) we will likely need to pursue different technologies, such as [Thin Film Transistors][TFT] which can be made using low temperature processes on glass (instead of pure silicon).